 In the latest version, Dropbox adds a much-needed favor for collaborative teams and users who rely on effective communication across updated files.
 But who gives a crap about that, because the app has also added GIF support.

 Version 3.0.1 lets you view animated GIFs right in Dropbox without popping out to an external app.
 That should be useful for...
 OK, it's not particularly useful for anything, except that one time that you need to instantly distinguish between the original and reverse of that one dog image when you attend a GIF party via your tablet.
+But now you can totally do that!
 Read More

 In its ongoing effort to make classrooms, well, more Googley, Google has a new batch of updates for its Classroom program today.